-You will be familiar with the fact that iCloud backup process requires a stable internet connection.
-If your Wi-Fi connection is poor, then it is also the reason why you are encountered with this error during the backup process.
+You will be familiar with the fact that the iCloud backup process requires a stable internet connection.
+If your Wi-Fi connection is poor, then it is also the reason why you have encountered this error during the backup process.
 It might be also casing that your iPhone lost an internet connection during the backup.
-So, you have to make sure that from the beginning to end, your iPhone is connected with stable and good internet connection during the whole backup process.
-Moreover, you can also restart your Wi-Fi router for gaining the stable Internet speed.
-To check Wi-Fi connection on your iPhone, follow the below simple steps:
+So, you have to make sure that from beginning to end, your iPhone is connected with a stable and good internet connection during the whole backup process.
+Moreover, you can also restart your Wi-Fi router for gaining stable Internet speed.
+To check the Wi-Fi connection on your iPhone, follow the below simple steps:

 1. Go to the "Settings" menu or app and then, click on the [Your Name].
 Now, scroll down your iPhone screen to open the "iCloud" option.

 2. After that, iCloud storage will be displayed on the iCloud page.
 If it is insufficient, then tap on the "Manage Storage" to free up space.

 Once able to get sufficient iCloud storage, then try again with iCloud backup.
 Hopefully, you don't face an error again while the backup process.

 Reconnecting an iCloud account can also fix the error as if the problem is with iCloud.
 The action of signing out and then signing in again can make for fixing the errors related to the iCloud backup.
 You will be able to perform an iCloud backup without facing any problem.